antronerds/r2-tutorials/docs/Differential_Expression.md

 Step 5: Correct for paired analysis
 ---------------

-A paired analysis is often performed when observations are natural paired or matched such as in this example.
+A paired analysis is often performed when observations are natural paired or matched such as in the following example.

 1. Select in the main screen the following dataset.
 Exp Neuroblastoma Adrn Mes resistant - George - 12 - tpm - gse165748 and differential expression between two groups, select group by cell_lineage and click submit.
 Subsequently select adrenergic and mesenchymal for the groups and click the lower submit button.
 Take a look at the number of found combinations and continue with adapting the settings in the adjustable settings box below the list of combinations.